Monogramm/MauticLdapAuthBundle/README.md

 Once the parameters are set, open a new browser and check connection through LDAP. **Do not log out until LDAP configuration is valid!**

-## Behing reverse proxy SSO Kerberos authenticated
+## Behind reverse proxy SSO Kerberos authenticated

 * Redirect to page /s/sso_login/LdapAuth
 * Create a special AD account to auto-create users from AD without binding (without password)